-If you are getting ready to buy your first ever home, you might want to consider solicitors for first time buyers, as they specialise in helping with just that.
-ET Law in Manchester are known nationwide for guiding new buyers through the process.
+If you are getting ready to buy your first ever home, you might want to consider solicitors for first time buyers, as they specialize in helping with just that.
+ET Law in Manchester is known nationwide for guiding new buyers through the process.

 You should also seriously consider investing in the fullest survey on the property you want to buy because, for the sake of a few hundred pounds, you may save yourself from a property with subsidence, rising damp or a leaky roof.

 The other big question is how will you fund the deposit on your new home?

 In the current mortgage market, you’ll need a deposit of at least 5% of a property’s value to get a mortgage.
 A lender would then lend you 95% of the property’s value.
 So, if you wanted to buy a £150,000 property you would need to save up at least £7,500 and borrow £142,500.

 The greater the deposit, the smaller amount you’ll need to borrow which means your monthly mortgage payments will be less.